Portuguese Recipe Gizzards

-Petiscos: stewed chicken gizzards
+Petiscos: stewed chicken gizzards recipe

 This recipe is commonplace in many restaurants across Portugal.
 If you’d like a guided Food Tour in Braga, let us know!
 We’d love to share our secret sumptuous spots with you!
 Continue to read: Portuguese recipe gizzards.